-She’d been my best friend, stoner buddy, grow helper, a goddess in bed, the light of my life.
+She was a passionate goddess in bed, my muse and inspiration– the light of my life.

-She’d promised to be my life partner…and I counted on her to honor that promise.
-So when she suddenly said that the love, home, and life we created together wasn’t good enough for her anymore, I was torn up.
+So when she suddenly said that the love, home, and life we had together wasn’t good enough anymore, it tore me up.

 I found a Swiss organization named Dignitas that would help me die peacefully, but only if I was terminally ill and could pay tens of thousands of dollars.